WNBA Postpones Start of Season This Month Because of Virus

-The WNBA has postponed the start of its season because of the coronavirus pandemic, with no indication when play would begin.
+The WNBA season will not start on time next month because of the coronavirus pandemic, and when it begins is unclear.

-The league was scheduled to open training camps April 26 and the regular season was set to begin May 15.
-The WNBA will still hold a “virtual” draft April 17.
+The league announced Friday it will delay the season for an indefinite period.
+Training camps were to open on April 26 and the regular season on May 15.

 WNBA Commissioner Cathy Engelbert said in a statement Friday the league will “use this time to conduct scenario-planning regarding new start dates and innovative formats.”